srl-labs/containerlab/docs/lab-examples/cfg-clos.md

 #### c) Writing templates
 Now that we have defined a topology and verified that output variables were correct, let's see how to use them in a template.

-This topology contains leaves and spines running on SR Linux, and DCGWs and CE running on SROS.
-Considering the basic configuration to be applied, only two templates have been here defined, one for each node type.
+This topology contains of leaves, spines, DCGWs and CE elements.
+Considering the basic configuration to be applied, only two templates have been defined, one for each node type.

-The below section of ``cfg-clos__srl.tmpl`` template illustrates how each set of variables can be used to generation one node's configuration.
+The below section of `cfg-clos__srl.tmpl` template illustrates how each set of variables can be used to generation one node's configuration.

 ```
 {{/* If the bgp_underlay flag specified under the link then configure underlay ebgp on links */}}
 {{- range $name, $link := .clab_links -}}